Skip to Content

 GZW was my creative outlet.

-I exercised my creative muscles by writing, take photos, etc. And, because I love doing it so much I didn’t think I could burn out.
+I exercised my creative muscles by writing, taking photos, etc. And because I love doing it so much, I didn’t think I could burn out.

 How could I burn out on my creative outlet??